-Christmas is going to be very different in 2020.
-This has understandably left many of us feeling flat and uncertain about the future.
-So it’s more important than ever this winter that we look after ourselves and our mental health.
+The COVID-19 pandemic has understandably left many of us feeling flat and uncertain about the future.
+So it’s more important than ever that we look after ourselves and our mental health.

 This information has been produced by Caring for People, a task-force made up of public and voluntary organisations in Orkney and charged with helping communities recover and build resilience in challenging times.
 It’s aimed at setting out some practical tips for self care, as well as outlining the local and national sources of help and information.

 Let’s start with looking at ‘Five Ways to Wellbeing’ - five simple areas you can focus on to help take care of your mental wellbeing.
 Regularly practising these five ways is beneficial for everyone – whether you have a mental health problem or not.

 Feeling close to and valued by others is critical to our wellbeing.
 Connect with people around you - family, friends, colleagues and neighbours.
 Pick up the phone, video call someone or write a letter.